-5 Things to Consider When Caring for Elderly Parents at Home
+5 Tips & Considerations While Caring for Elderly Parents at Home

 Older adults want to live at home.
 Aging in place, the phrase used to describe the desire for older adults to grow old in their own home, is a burgeoning aspiration for older Americans.
 Now more than ever, there are advanced care services, products, and technology options available to allow older Americans to age in place.

-If you are currently caring for an aging parent at home, or are considering providing at-home care to a parent, here are 5 important things to consider.
+If you are currently caring for an elderly parent at home, or are considering providing at-home care to a parent, here are 5 important things to consider.

 5 Things to Consider